 Today’s post inspired by the WordPress daily prompt: What’s a moment that made you realize you were stronger than you thought?
 Cover image created with Google AI.

-DISCLAIMER: I’m a writer and an editor.
+DISCLAIMER: These are my personal experiences and opinions.
+Nothing here is medical, nutritional, or therapeutic advice.
+Also, I’m a writer and an editor.
 And I try my best to make sure every post is articulate and free from errors.
 However, being that I edit my own work—and it’s next to impossible to properly edit your own work—I admit, occasionally there may be an error or two I miss.
 But doing so doesn’t make me an idiot so don’t be mean.
 Just smile, pat yourself on the back for finding an error and be glad you’re not the only one who makes mistakes sometimes … xoxox

 Leave a Reply